Listed below are all of the accredited schools in Washington that offer Criminal Justice programs.

 By the end of their programs, all criminal justice students are expected to gain a deeper understanding of the criminal justice system and the role it plays in maintaining social order.
 Master's degree and doctorate programs require advanced studies in a specific area of criminal justice.
 Curriculums that focus on research and analytics, criminological theories and public policy are a few popular choices for students who are interested in pursuing an advanced degree in Washington.

 If you're interested in pursuing a criminal justice degree in Washington State, the following sources of financial aid will be of use to you: The Washington State Scholarship Foundation, the Washington Scholars Program and the Seattle Jaycees Program.
+Learn more about scholarships in criminal justice by exploring our financial aid resources page.

 Outlook for Criminal Justice in Washington